By Zinhlezonke Zikalala

 “You need to moisturise the skin before applying the make-up as many acne treatments dry the skin.
 The redness and peeling many acne treatments leave behind can look even worse when smeared with thick make-up.”

 “Keep your fingers off your face.
 Stop applying lots of products to your skin.
 Consult your dermatologist to get professional treatment for the type and stage of acne you have instead of covering it up.”

-Any last tips to share?
+Any last tips to share on makeup for acne?